rajan12thakur/Periodic-Table/READ.md

-Feel free to use, modify, or extend this project for learning or educational purposes.
+Feel free to use, modify, or extend this project for learning or educational purposes